 Many species of flowers and plants around the garden could cause your pet to become ill.
 Some may only cause a mild stomach upset, while others are dangerously poisonous.
 Dogs are naturally curious creatures, and although they probably wouldn’t bother with a shrub that has been in your garden for years, if they find a bulb or an acorn, you can bet that they will have it as a plaything or eaten within a matter of seconds.

 Pet owners should avoid growing many plant varieties, with fairly common types such as Dahlias, Marigolds and Geraniums topping the list.
-If eaten, they can bring on health problems such as stomach upset and drooling to the more severe conditions that damage the liver, kidneys and nervous system.
-Instead, plant Busy Lizzies, Gerberas, Fuchsia and Sunflowers.
+Eating can bring health problems such as stomach upset and drooling to the more severe conditions that damage the liver, kidneys and nervous system—instead, plant Busy Lizzies, Gerberas, Fuchsia and Sunflowers.

 Some plant varieties you must try and avoid if you are a pet owner are:

 Usually grow in prime dog-walking locations, yet they need to be avoided.
 Symptoms, if eaten, include lack of coordination and vomiting.

 How can this beautiful plant be so dangerous to our pets?
 The petals and leaves of the plant harbour cyanogenic glycosides, otherwise known as cyanide.
 If chewed by our pets, symptoms can appear in as little as 20 minutes, with depression, diarrhoea and vomiting.